-How long does it take to heat a coffee machine?
+How long does it take to heat up a coffee machine?

-Can I leave my Italian coffee machine on all day?
+Should I leave my coffee machine on all day?

-All Italian coffee machines that I sell can be left on all day long.
-Leaving your coffee machine on has the advantage of having it “always ready.”
-The disadvantage is a little power consumption.
-However, most power is used during start up though when heating your coffee machine from cold to hot.
-Idling power consumption and running costs are tiny at just several cents per hour.
+A disadvantage of leaving your machine on is power consumption.
+This is a very minor issue as most power is used during start up when heating your coffee machine from cold to hot. typical idling power consumption and running costs are tiny at several cents per hour.

 Why isn't my coffee hot?

 Firstly, the brew temperature of your Italian coffee machine has a negligible effect upon the temperature of your drink.
 Brew temperature will only effect flavour of your espresso. eg, colder for more acidity and warmer for more bitter sweetness.

 Secondly, when steaming milk you should steam until the jug is hot to touch.
 Never overheat the milk as overheating will reduce the milk’s sweetness and it can even burn the milk.

 The big secret to a hot drink is to pre-warm the cups with boiling water.
 With pre-warmed cups you will get a hot drink to enjoy.